List of My Little Pony: Friendship Is Magic characters: Fluttershy

-Fluttershy is a yellow pegasus with green-blue eyes and a pink mane and tail.
-Her cutie mark, a trio of butterflies, represents her talent as an animal caretaker and her love for nature.
+Fluttershy (voiced by Andrea Libman) is a yellow Pegasus with green-blue eyes and a pink mane and tail.
+Her cutie mark, a trio of pink butterflies with green-blue bodies, represents her talent as an animal caretaker and her love for nature.
 True to her name, she is defined by her "shy sweetness; soft, whispery voice and tender, nurturing nature", as described by author Begin.
 She possesses a unique affinity for animals that allows her to communicate with them.
 She lives in a secluded meadow cottage in Ponyville where she cares for forest creatures such as her "conniving and willful" pet rabbit Angel.
 In many episodes, Fluttershy exhibits a tough personality that emerges whenever a friend or animal is harmed, in contrast to her normally timid and mild-mannered self.
-Her most prominent ability, "the Stare", causes any creature that meets her gaze to become "powerless and moved to meekness" while it's in effect.
+Her most prominent ability, "the Stare", causes any creature that meets her gaze to become "powerless and moved to meekness" while it is in effect.

 Faust enjoyed writing for Fluttershy the most out of the show's characters due to her "relatable" struggles with fear, which Faust says brings potential "not just for great storytelling but [also for] great filmmaking".

 Recurring

-The Royal Family

-The Royal Family are the highest-ranking ponies in the Equestrian nation.
-The novel Twilight Sparkle and the Crystal Heart Spell establishes that the Alicorn Princesses are "a special breed of pony able to harness the magical powers of the Unicorns, the flight abilities of the Pegasi, and the strength of a good, true heart of an Earth Pony".
-Faust states that Celestia "embodies the traits of all three [kinds of ponies]".